 (1) These amounts reflect the amount allocated to each Named Officer during first and second quarters of fiscal 2009 pursuant to the then-existing Executive Bonus Plan, which represented five percent of our pre-tax profits.
-The percentage of each executive's bonus was set upon his hire date and did not change unless an additional executive became a participant in the plan.
-The Executive Bonus Plan was terminated during the three months ended March 27, 2009, with no further participation or benefits thereafter.
+The percentage of each executive's bonus was set upon his hire date and did not change unless an

-(2) Amounts shown do not reflect compensation actually received by the Named Officer.
-Instead the dollar value of these awards is the compensation cost associated with share options that was recognized for financial statement reporting purposes in accordance with the provisions of FASB ASC 718, but excluding any estimate of future forfeitures related to service-based vesting conditions and reflecting the effect of any actual forfeitures.
-For a discussion of the assumptions and methodologies used to calculate the amounts reported, please see Note 14 to our audited consolidated financial statements, included as part of this prospectus.

-(3) This amount consists of perquisites provided primarily in connection with Mr. Mitchell's international assignment, including: expenses related to his residence in Thailand (including rent, supplies and staff) of \$178,694; automobile and other transportation expenses (including drivers, maintenance and depreciation) of \$89,406; expenses for meals of \$23,387; and expenses for health insurance, airfare for home leave, disability insurance, certain club membership dues, certain expenses incurred in connection with Mr. Mitchell's home office in the U.S. and other miscellaneous expenses.

-(4) This amount consists of perquisites provided primarily in connection with Dr. Gill's international assignment, including: a cost of living allowance and accommodation of \$77,637; automobile expenses (including an auto allowance, a driver, maintenance and depreciation) of \$40,316; and matching contributions to Dr. Gill's account under our 401(k) plan, certain health insurance benefits and other miscellaneous expenses.

-- (5) This amount includes a matching contribution to Mr. Schwartz's account under our 401(k) plan, certain health insurance benefits, an auto allowance and other miscellaneous expenses. - (6) This amount includes a matching contribution to Mr. Mani's account under our 401(k) plan, certain health insurance benefits and an auto allowance. - (7) Dr. Achariyapaopan left the Company in March 2009. - (8) This amount consists of a severance payment of \$259,004, payments for accrued vacation, a provident fund contribution, automobile expenses and medical expenses.
+- (2) These amounts reflect the aggregate dollar amounts recognized for share options granted during fiscal 2009 for financial statement reporting purposes.
+No share options were forfeited by any of our Named Officers during fiscal 2009.
+For a discussion of the assumptions and methodologies used to calculate the amounts reported, please see the discussion of share options contained in Note 14 to our audited consolidated financial statements, included as part of this prospectus. - (3) This amount consists of perquisites provided primarily in connection with Mr. Mitchell's international assignment, including: expenses related to his residence in Thailand (including rent, supplies and staff) of \$178,694; automobile and other transportation expenses (including drivers, maintenance and depreciation) of \$89,406; expenses for meals of \$23,387; and expenses for health insurance, airfare for home leave, disability insurance, certain club membership dues, certain expenses incurred in connection with Mr. Mitchell's home office in the U.S. and other miscellaneous expenses. - (4) This amount consists of perquisites provided primarily in connection with Dr. Gill's international assignment, including: a cost of living allowance and accommodation of \$77,637; automobile expenses (including an auto allowance, a driver, maintenance and depreciation) of \$40,316; and matching contributions to Dr. Gill's account under our 401(k) plan, certain health insurance benefits and other miscellaneous expenses. - (5) This amount includes a matching contribution to Mr. Schwartz's account under our 401(k) plan, certain health insurance benefits, an auto allowance and other miscellaneous expenses. - (6) This amount includes a matching contribution to Mr. Mani's account under our 401(k) plan, certain health insurance benefits and an auto allowance. - (7) Dr. Achariyapaopan left the Company in March 2009. - (8) This amount consists of a severance payment of \$259,004, payments for accrued vacation, a provident fund contribution, automobile expenses and medical expenses.